Austin Dog Alliance

 How does Austin Dog Alliance spend its money?

 Austin Dog Alliance directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Austin Dog Alliance tax-deductible?